jenkins-x/jx-docs/content/en/v3/admin/troubleshooting/webhooks.md

 Now look at the **Webbooks** page to see if your git provider could send webhooks to your hook endpoint.
 On GitHub thats **Settings** ->  **Webhooks**

 It could be your git provider can't see public ingress endpoint?
 If thats the case you may need to look at setting up a tunnel via something like [ngrok to enable on premise webhooks](/v3/admin/platforms/on-premise/#enable-webhooks)

+### AWS specific issues

+If you are using AWS you can check out the [AWS docs on using ELB](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-elb-load-balancer.html)